thomaszhao/radar-js-api/README.md

 # Radar JavaScript API

-As an alternative the mainstream Cedexis Radar client, this library gives site admins and developers greater control over the timing and nature of Radar and Impact sessions.
+As an alternative to the mainstream Cedexis Radar client, this library gives site admins and developers greater control over the timing and nature of Radar sessions and Impact events.
 It is geared mainly for use in web applications featuring a single page interface, where multiple user actions can take place within the context of a single page view over the course of several minutes.

 The basic process is:

 1. Add the bootstrap JavaScript snippet to your site.
-2. Write code to trigger Radar and Impact events.
+2. Write code to trigger Radar sessions and Impact events.

 We'll describe this process in detail below.

 ## Reference Test Page

-In this document we refer to illustrations and code listings taken from a simple test, which you encouraged to examine.
-It is available at http://test-pages.s3.amazonaws.com/api/simple/simple.html.
+In this document we refer to illustrations and code listings taken from a simple test page, which you encouraged to examine, available at http://test-pages.s3.amazonaws.com/api/simple/simple.html.

 The page just contains two buttons.
 When clicked, one executes a Radar session